ernestbuffington/Kingpin-Life-of-Crime-Multi-Mod/README.md

 10. Added auto Pak config for people who join the server.
 11. Added seperate Lan Config.
 12. Added Blood Moeny v1.0 Mod
 13. Added Hitmen Hook.
+This can be turned on and off for each Mod...
 14. Added Q2 Lithium Grapple.
+This can be turned on and off for each Mod...
 15. Added Mod switch to server config.
+Used to setup specific Mod servers... i.e. set current_mod 1 for Botmatch | set current_mod 2 for BloodMoney.

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.